House Price Watch

 100 most expensive houses in Lesnewth

-In the charming area of Lesnewth, part of picturesque Cornwall, the real estate market has seen some remarkable transactions.
-The most expensive house sold for a stunning £950,000 in 2022, while the least expensive on the list fetched £80,000.
-Since 1997, there have been 16 sales in this quaint locale, with 16 of those houses located on the same street.
-The latest sale recorded in this area was in 2024, showcasing the ongoing appeal of Lesnewth's property market.
+In the picturesque area of Lesnewth, nestled in Cornwall, the real estate market has seen some remarkable transactions.
+The most expensive house sold for a staggering £950,000 in 2022, while the least expensive fetched £80,000.
+Notably, 16 of the houses are located on the same street, showcasing a tight-knit community.
+Since 1997, there have been 16 sales in the area, with the latest sale occurring in 2024, reflecting ongoing interest in this charming locale.

 Sold in October 2022